 Taking into consideration the responses received from the Individual Directors to the questionnaire, the performance of the Board and its Committees was evaluated.
 The Directors expressed their satisfaction with the evaluation process.

-In terms of requirements of Schedule IV of the Companies Act, 2013, a separate meeting of Independent Directors of the Company was held on Saturday, 11th January, 2025 to review:
+In terms of requirements of Schedule IV of the Companies Act, 201 3, a separate meeting of Independent Directors of the Company was held on Saturday, 10th January, 2026 to review: 1

-• The performance of the Chairman of the Company, taking into account the views of executive directors and nonexecutive directors;
+• The performance of the Chairman of the Company, taking into account the views of executive directors and non¬ executive directors;

-• To assess the quality, quantity and timeliness of the flow of information between the Management and the Board.
+• To assess the quality, quantity and timeliness of the flow of information between Company Management and the Board.
 Performance evaluation of Independent Directors was done by the entire Board, excluding the Independent Director being evaluated.

 PARTICULARS OF EMPLOYEES